-Letter Grade Definition In addition to meeting all measures under A, A+ The Laboratory took extraordinary means to deliver an extraordinary result for a new user community.
-In addition to satisfying all conditions for B+; all of the following conditions are met An aggressive outreach programs is in place and has been documented as attracting new communities to the facility; A Reviews consistently find that the facility capability or scope of research potential significantly exceeds expectations for example, due to newly discovered capabilities or exposure to new research communities; OR reviews find that multiple disciplines are using the facility in new and novel ways that the facility is being used to pursue influential science.
-In addition to satisfying all conditions for B+, all of the following conditions are met A strong outreach program is in place; А- Reviews find that the facility capability or scope of research potential exceeds expectations for example, due to newly discovered capabilities or exposure to new research communities; OR reviews document how multiple disciplines are using the facility in new and novel ways and/or that the facility is being used to pursue important science.
-The Laboratory has achieved each of the following objectives: Reviews find / validate that the facility is being used for influential science; The scope of facility capabilities is challenged and broadened by resident users; $\mathrm{B}^{\scriptscriptstyle +}$ The Laboratory effectively manages user allocations; • The Laboratory effectively maintains the facility to required performance standards (for example, runtime, luminosity, etc.) A healthy outreach program is in place. В The Laboratory fails to meet expectations in one of the areas listed under B+ В- The Laboratory fails to meet expectations in several of the areas listed under B+ С The Laboratory fails to meet expectations in many of the areas listed under B+ D Reviews find that there are few facility users, few of whom are using the facility in novel ways to produce impactful science; research base is very thin.
+Letter Grade Definition A+ In addition to meeting all measures under A, • The Laboratory took extraordinary means to deliver an extraordinary result for a new user A The Laboratory took extraordinary means to deliver an extraordinary result for a new user community.
+In addition to satisfying all conditions for B+; all of the following conditions are met • An aggressive outreach programs is in place and has been documented as attracting new communities to the facility; A • Reviews consistently find that the facility capability or scope of research potential significantly exceeds expectations for example, due to newly discovered capabilities or exposure to new research communities; OR Reviews find that multiple disciplines are using the facility in new and novel ways that the facility is being used to pursue influential science.

+Letter Grade Definition A- In addition to satisfying all conditions for B+, all of the following conditions are met A strong outreach program is in place; Reviews find that the facility capability or scope of research potential exceeds expectations for example, due to newly discovered capabilities or exposure to new research communities; OR Reviews document how multiple disciplines are using the facility in new and novel ways and/or that the facility is being used to pursue important science.
+B^+ The Laboratory has achieved each of the following objectives: Reviews find / validate that the facility is being used for influential science; The scope of facility capabilities is challenged and broadened by resident users; The Laboratory effectively manages user allocations; The Laboratory effectively maintains the facility to required performance standards (for example, runtime, luminosity, etc.); A healthy outreach program is in place. В The Laboratory fails to meet expectations in one of the areas listed under B+.
+B- The Laboratory fails to meet expectations in several of the areas listed under B+. С The Laboratory fails to meet expectations in many of the areas listed under B+.
+D Reviews find that there are few facility users, few of whom are using the facility in novel ways to produce impactful science; research base is very thin.
 F Laboratory staff does not possess capabilities to operate and/or use the facility adequately.